dward2/BME547/Lectures/tkinter_details.md

 ### Methods Common to Many Widgets
 * `.cget(<option>)`
   * Returns the value for the specified `<option>`
+  * May return an empty string if the option has not yet been set and the default value is being used
+  * For `ttk` widgets, sometimes this will return a `Tcl_Obj` type.
+This type will likely have a `.string` attribute that you can use to get the string value
   * Example:  `text_in_label = label.cget("text")`
 * `.configure()`
   * When used without a parameter, returns a dictionary with all of the